UmarHassanMalik/Cloud-/SAAS, PAAS, IAAS, Preferences and Differences.md

 **Storage:** IaaS provider provides back-end storage for storing files.
 **Network:** Network as a Service (NaaS) provides networking components such as routers, switches, and bridges for the Vms.
 **Load balancers:** It provides load balancing capability at the infrastructure layer.

+<h3> Working </h3>

+IaaS works in a way that it identifies a virtual or physical infrastructure available at a cloud provider.
+It links the customer to the cloud provider and offers several services such as virtualization, network.

+The organization identifies its need and requests the appropriate service.
+The user then pays for the resource and IaaS also offers billing management services.

 <h3> IaaS Models </h3>